kimchybob/spring-boot-coding-excercise/README.md

 ### Assessment

+Please assume this piece of code would be deployed to a production environment and managed by software developers into the future.

-Your submission will be judged on the following criteria.
+Your submission will be judged on the following criteria:

+- The solution works and compiles.
-- The solution works.
+- The solution appropriately solves the problem.
-- The solution is maintainable.
+- The solution has been tested and has appropriate tests.
-- The solution is tested.
+- The solution has considered future maintainability, extensibility, and traceability.
-- The solution is appropriate.
+- The solution has considered application security.

 ## The Exercises